babelfish-for-postgresql/babelfish_project_website/_usage/query_planning.md

 You can use the PostgreSQL [set_config()](https://www.postgresql.org/docs/14/functions-admin.html#FUNCTIONS-ADMIN-SET) function to set a parameter value on the command line.
 Specify the following arguments:

 ```
-SELECT set_config(‘babelfish_tsql.parameter_name’, ‘value’, is_local);
+SELECT set_config(‘setting_name’, ‘value’, is_local);
 ```

 Where:

-`babelfish_tsql.parameter_name` is the name of the parameter you want to set.
+`setting_name` is the name of the parameter you want to set.
 `value` is the parameter value.
-`is_local` : specify `true` if you wish the parameter should revert to its original setting when the transaction completes; set to `false` to make the setting persistent to the end of the session.
+`is_local` : specify `true` if you would like the parameter to revert to the original setting when the transaction completes; set to `false` to make the setting persistent to the end of the session.

 For example, the following command sets `babelfishpg_tsql.explain_verbose` parameter to `on`; the setting reverts to the original value when the session ends: